Ads are not related to or endorsed by site author.

 McIntosh, J.L.
 (2005) "Survivors of Elderly Suicide: Opportunities Lost" Surviving Suicide Winter 2005 (American Association for Suicidology).

-Ness, DE and CR Pfeffer (1990) "Sequelae of Bereavement Resulting from Suicide" American Journal of Psychiatry 147 279-285.
+Ness, DE and CR Pfeffer (1990) "Sequelae of Bereavement resulting from Suicide" American Journal of Psychiatry 147 279-285.

-Piper, W.E. et al. (2001) "Prevalence of Loss and Complicated Grief Among Psychiatric Outpatients" Psychiatric Services 52(8) 1069-1074.
+Piper, W.E. et al. (2001) "Prevalence of Loss and Complicated Grief among Psychiatric Outpatients" Psychiatric Services 52(8) 1069-1074.

 Rubey, C. and McIntosh, J. (1996) "Suicide Survivor Groups: Results of a Survey" Suicide and Life-Threatening Behavior 26(4) 351-358 Abstract